Destinations / January 14, 2018. By Susan Connolly

 Transport without wheels carried by two or four footmen used in narrow streets to transport noble ladies, the sick or members of the clergy.

-Tip: The Lisbon Card provides free entry to this museum and unlimited access to public transport for more information please click here.
+Tip: The Lisbon Card provides free entry to this museum and many more.
+Plus unlimited free access to public transport to order your card click here.

 I love this museum it is one thing to see these coaches on TV or in films, but when you experience them up close you get to see the amazing craftsmanship in detail.
 Are you inspired to visit ?
 Leave a comment below and let us know – we’d love to hear from you.